 OVERTOURISM

-includes overcrowding, traffic congestion/surges, and noise
+includes overcrowding, traffic congestion/surges, and noise, with limited economic benefits

 AIR POLLUTION